ajayyy/DeArrow/README.md

 ### Credit

 Built on the base of [SponsorBlock](https://github.com/ajayyy/SponsorBlock) licensed under GPL 3.0.
+Due to the fact that it's GPL, brother just has to cope with a free fork.
+Can't have it both ways.
 Logo based on Twemoji licensed under CC-BY 4.0.